oskwazir/www.omerwazir.com/priv/posts/elixir-101-things-you-can-do-in-iex.md

 title: Elixir 101 - things you can do in IEx
 layout: post
 tags: ['coding']
-intro: "For the Tucson Elixir meetup I gave a lightning talk on IEx, explaining some things that a new Elixir developer might not know."
+intro: "For the Tucson Elixir meetup I gave a lightning talk on IEx, explaining some things that a new Elixir developer might not know. "
 date: 2017-04-05
 ---

 If you don’t know what IEx is it’s the interactive elixir shell which is included when Elixir is installed on your computer.
 If you’re new to Elixir it’s likely that you are learning about Elixir from a book or the online docs.
 From what I have seen a lot of Elixir introductory material does not illustrate the extra features available to you in IEx.
-I won’t cover every single feature but I will mention a few things that I think are good to know.
+Since this post is based on a lightning talk I won’t cover every single feature but I will mention a few things that I think are good to know.

 ## A few of the things IEx can do for you